 - AGMA Relief Fund // The American Guild of Musical Artists (AGMA) Relief Fund provides support and temporary financial assistance to members who are in need.
 AGMA contracts with The Actors Fund to administer this program nationally as well as to provide comprehensive social services.

 - The Artists’ Fellowship, Inc. // is a 501 (c) 3 charitable foundation that financially assists professional visual artists and their families in times of emergency, disability or bereavement.
 The Artists’ Fellowship’s Board of Trustees and Officers serve as volunteers in service to our community of artists.
 Assistance is given without expectation of repayment.
 One does not need to be a member of the Fellowship to receive assistance nor does membership in the Artists’ Fellowship entitle one to assistance from the foundation.
+Meeting monthly from September to June, the Board of Trustees reviews all applications to determine if they have been properly submitted and if they are eligible.
+Applicants are encouraged to do this early in the month.
+The Board does not meet in July and August.

 - Arts and Culture Leaders of Color Emergency Fund // intended to help those pursuing careers as artists or arts administrators whose income has been directly impacted by the COVID-19 pandemic.
 This fund is for those who self-identify as BIPOC (Black, Indigenous, People of Color).
 If you fit this description and you are in need of short-term, immediate financial assistance, we would like to help.
 Funds will be disbursed in the amount of US $200 per person, on a first-come-first-served basis.
 We will be accepting funds indefinitely.
+Apply by 11:45pm CDT, August 31, 2020.

 - CERF+ Emergency Relief Fund // Artists who have suffered from a recent, career-threatening emergency, such as an illness, accident, fire or natural disaster, can apply for funding.
 CERF+ also has a list of resources centered around the pandemic.